TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

         /usr/local/emhttp/plugins/dynamix/scripts/notify -s "qBittorrent Mover" -d "qBittorrent Mover completed @ `date +%H:%M:%S`."
     ```

-!!! info

-    Replace `/mnt/user/data/scripts/` in the script with the path you have chosen for the Python script.
+!!! info "Replace `/mnt/user/data/scripts/` in the script with the path you have chosen for the Python script (qBit-Mover script)."

 - `--days_from` => Set Number of Days to stop torrents **from** for the move.
 - `--days_to` => Set Number of Days to stop torrents **to** for the move.
-- `--host` => Replace ip with your unraid server ip, replace port with your webgui port you use to access the webgui.
+- `--host` => Replace ip with your unraid server ip, and replace `port` with your qBittorrent WebGUI port you use to access the qBittorrent WebGUI.
 - `--user` => Your used qBittorrent `User Name` if you have authentication enabled.
 - `--password` => Your used qBittorrent `Password` if you have authentication enabled.
 - `--cache-mount` => Cache mount point in Unraid.
-This is used to additionally filter for only torrents that exists on the cache mount.
-Use this option ONLY if you follow TRaSH Guides folder structure.
+This is used to additionally filter for only torrents that exist on the cache mount.
+Use this option ONLY if you follow the TRaSH Guides folder structure.
 (For default cache drive set this to `/mnt/cache`)

 <!--- ![!Bash script](images/Unraid-settings-user-scripts-qbit-mover.png)-->